psalmfill/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 4-only_diff_elements.py - a function that returns a set of all elements present in only one set.
 5-number_keys.py - a function that returns the number of keys in a dictionary.
 6-print_sorted_dictionary.py - a function that prints a dictionary by ordered keys.
+7-update_dictionary.py - a function that replaces or adds key/value in a dictionary.